mk12/sicp/notes/text.md

 - We want computational processes executing _concurrently_.
 - Writing programs this way forces us to avoid inessential timing constraints, making the program more modular.
 - It can also provide a speed advantage on multicore computers.
-- The complexities introduces by assignment become even more problematic in the presence of concurrency.
+- The complexities introduced by assignment become even more problematic in the presence of concurrency.

 ### 3.4.1: The Nature of Time in Concurrent Systems